 Sustainable buildings sell.

-Owners want lower costs, better risk management, and increased use of green technologies and building materials because they recognize these approaches allow for less waste, a better use of energy, and lower costs for the building.
+Owners want lower costs, better risk management, and increased use of green technologies and building materials.
+This is because they recognize these approaches allow for less waste, a better use of energy.
+Also, they bring lower costs for the building.

-To keep up with the consumer demand, builders are changing the way they approach construction projects, and manufacturers are providing more sustainable materials options.
+To keep up with the consumer demand, builders are changing the way they approach construction projects.
+Additionally, manufacturers are providing more sustainable materials options.